Rajnath Singh calls on Macron; discusses India-France defence ties

 The Rafale jets intended for India are expected to come with certain bespoke modifications for the IAF and have been awaited as a crucial enhancement to India's Medium Multi-role Combat Aircraft fleet.
 The first Rafale jet will come with tail number RB 001, with RB denoting the initials of Air Chief Marshal Rakesh Bhadauria who played a key role in striking the deal for the jets in his previous role as IAF deputy chief.

-The handover ceremony will be followed by the annual Indo-French Defence Dialogue between Singh and French Armed Forces Minister Florence Parly back in Paris on Tuesday evening.
+The handover ceremony will be followed by the annual Indo-French Defence Dialogue in Paris.
 On Wednesday, the minister is scheduled to address CEOs representing leading French defence industry enterprises.
 As part of a wider 'Make in India' message, Singh will invite them to participate in the DefExpo to be held in Lucknow from February 5 to 8 next year.

+Singh landed in Paris on Monday night for a three-day official visit, which he said is aimed at expanding the existing strategic partnership between both the countries.
+In a statement, Singh noted that India's "special relationship" with France goes far beyond the realm of formal ties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)